Ranked: 9 Safest Countries in South America [in 2023]

 As a solo female traveler in South America, I know how important it can be to research travel and safety before hitting the road.
-Whether you’re an experienced traveler or preparing to head out on your first big adventure, arming yourself with information and some simple travel safety tips is crucial as you embark.
+Especially if you’re headed to South America, you’re bound to hear many outdated and backward misconceptions about safety and security in the region; make sure to get the facts before you travel!

-Using data from the 2022 Global Peace Index (GPI) and local data on crime statistics in the countries that made our list, we’ve compiled a ranking of some of the safest countries in South America for travelers.
-The safest country in South America might surprise you!
+Using data from the most recent Global Peace Index (GPI) and local data on crime statistics in the countries that made our list, we’ve compiled a safety ranking of countries in South America for travelers.
+Read on to learn the safest countries in South America – they might surprise you!

 We start by reminding travelers of these caveats and recognizing the challenge of identifying safe countries in South America, or anywhere for that matter.
 No matter where you travel, there will be areas you don’t want to visit for safety reasons, situations to avoid, and changing political realities that it’s essential to be aware of.